-The Board does not consider it necessary to constitute separate committees to deal, inter alia, with item (h) above, as might be appropriate in a larger company.
-The Board believes that the size of the company and the Board itself does not warrant the setting up of an ad hoc committee to establish the remuneration packages of individual Directors, and relies on the constant scrutiny of the Board itself, the company's shareholders, the market and the rules by which Main Street Complex p.l.c. is regulated as a listed company.
+The Board does not consider it necessary to constitute separate committees to deal, inter alia, with the compensation packages of directors and senior management, as might be appropriate in a larger company.
+The company relies on the constant scrutiny of the Board itself, the company's shareholders, the market and the rules by which Main Street Complex p.l.c. is regulated as a listed company.
 The Board shall retain this matter under review over the coming year.